adrys-lab/access-log-monitor-service/README.md

 ## Improvements
 * Definetely add a UI to show on a better user-friendly way the results
 * Scale up the application in a multi-jvm environment (Dockerized and Kubernetes Infrastructure)
-    * with several service instances nodes, we could apply a distributed lock (DynamoDB Lock) to avoid read same loglines/stats from several nodes.
 * Accept more Log Formats cause currently only Apache Common is allowed.
 * Thinking on how to properly inform the end-user about the traffic, an Slack webhook could be configured too to publish ALERT (HIGH TRAFFIC, RECOVERED) events (others like, create a JIRA ticket, send email....etc)
 * Provide proper DASHBOARDS visualizations with Timeline Traffic and Alerts stats.
-* Allow the end-user to configure and tag the logs monitoring alerts and stats to bring a more grained and adaptable details.
+* Allow the end-user to configure and tag the logs monitoring alerts and stats to bring a more grained and adaptable detail.
 * Allow the end-user to group the data.
 * Add machine learning for alert automatic detection and anomalies detection.
-* Provide external Webhooks where to trigger alerts and stats to integrate with external 3rd party's API's.
 * Configure Sentry for Error Reporting
+* Add Server/Machine stats while there are alerts (how acts JVM when HIGH TRAFFIC ?
+CPU usage, Memory Usage, response-times at that time...etc)
+* In parallel, create another service/API which is exposed to the HTTP/web.
+    * Then from this `Access Log Monitor Service`, send all the stats and alerts to that HTTP exposed service.
+    * with that centralized API, expose all the stats and alerts to the end user through UI.
+        * This would increase scalability.
+        * At the end, this `Access Log Monitor Service` would be simply acting as an Agent which captures and analyzes local stats.
+        * Therefore send thse stats to that centralized Service/API which would act as SaaS for the end-user.
+            * we would have a centralized place where all the machines/nodes stats are aggregated together.
+    * Allow the user to customize the view, or even what to track, by adding customized APM properties.

 ## Unit Testing
 * Code Developed using TDD No adding new logics without being tested.